Atatürk Forest (Israel)

-Atatürk Forest is a planted forest named after Mustafa Kemal Atatürk, founder of the Turkish Republic, located in the southern area of Mount Carmel in Israel.
-The forest was planted on barren land by immigrants from Turkey in 1953.
+Atatürk Forest is a forest named for Mustafa Kemal Atatürk, founder of the Turkish Republic, in the southern area of Mount Carmel in Israel.

 History

 The forest was established in 1953 by Turkish Jews who had immigrated to Israel.
 Trees were planted on what was a barren mountain.
-An opening ceremony was held attended by Israeli president Yitzhak Ben-Zvi and Turkish Ambassador Şefket İstinyeli who both also planted a tree in the forest that day.
-A sign reads:
+The opening ceremony was attended by Israeli president Yitzhak Ben-Zvi and Turkish Ambassador Şefket İstinyeli who both also planted a tree.
+A plaque at the site reads: